 How Does It Work?

 Most whitening treatments work the same way with the same chemicals.
-They target stains on the outer layer of your teeth—the enamel.
+They target stains on the outer layer of your teeth.
 Because it is the first layer, its job is to protect the delicate inner portions of your teeth.
-It is a whitish layer, so your diet and lifestyle can alter its color easily.
+It’s a whitish layer, so your diet and lifestyle can alter its color easily.
 For example, smoking cigarettes or drinking coffee every day can cause your teeth to turn yellow.

-While some staining is not detrimental to your teeth, many people prefer a bright white smile.
+While some staining isn’t detrimental to your teeth, many people prefer a bright white smile.
 As a result, they look for different whitening treatments.
 Many at-home treatments use chemicals to lift the stains from the teeth.
 Mainly, these chemicals are hydrogen peroxide and carbamide peroxide.

 To get rid of stains, these chemicals create a chemical reaction that breaks them down.
 This is how whitening treatments lift the shade of your teeth; they chemically deconstruct the stains.